chrisvince/react-packages/README.md

-# ecommerce-utilities
+# Namespace Packages
-This repo contains utilities to be used for sb-m ecommerce projects.
+This repo contains useful packages for usage in Namespace projects.

 ## Packages
 | Package                                                                                                                               | Description                                                     |